How to Get Rid of Christmas Tree Bugs and Spiders

 Praying Mantis

-While mantids aren’t likely to be hanging out on your Christmas tree, their egg sacs are sometimes overlooked when the tree is harvested.
-These eggs sacs are little brown balls which have a similar size and shape to walnuts, containing as many as 400 eggs.
+Mantids aren’t necessarily tree insects, but they do lay their eggs on tree limbs.
+The egg sacs are sometimes overlooked when the tree is harvested.
+These eggs sacs are little brown balls which have a similar size and shape to walnuts.
+Each one containins as many as 400 eggs.
 If left on the tree, the eggs will hatch within a few weeks, flooding your house with tiny mantises.

 Because the praying mantis is a protected species, you shouldn’t destroy the sac.
 Instead, carefully remove the branch containing the sac and place the whole thing in another evergreen outside.
-The eggs will remain dormant until spring, then safely hatch where there’s plenty of food for the young mantids.
+The eggs will remain dormant until spring.
+Once exposed to warm temperatures, they’ll safely hatch allowing the new mantids to protect your garden.

 Psocids

-The downside is they can get into your food or eat the glue in book bindings, so it’s best to get rid of them before they start exploring your home.
+The downside is that they can get into your food or eat the glue in book bindings.
+It’s thus best to get rid of these unwanted guests before they start exploring your home.

 Scale

 Scale insects, such as the pine needle scale, cover themselves with a waxy coating that protects them from many insecticides.
-They drink plant sap and usually remain hidden on the underside of leaves, but are a little easier to spot on evergreens.
+They drink plant sap and usually remain hidden on the underside of leaves.
+Luckily, they’re a little easier to spot on evergreens.

 These critters resemble white, grey, or pinkish specks and most species become immobile once they reach the adult stage.
 You’ll find them on Douglas fir, Norway spruce, and Scotch pine.